 Item Description Send Processing Node Configuration Information to HDvM Shows whether the configuration information of the processing node is sent to Device Manager.
-Yes The information is sent.
-The information is not sent.
-If this item is N_0 , is shown for the following items.
 HDvM Host Name The Device Manager host name.
 HDvM Port Number The port number used by Device Manager.

+Item Description

-Item Description User Name The user name used for authentication on Device Manager.
+User Name The user name used for authentication on Device Manager.

 Notification Time The time that the configuration information is sent to Device Manager.

+Send Information When the System

+Is Refreshed Yes

+The information is sent.

+No

-Send Information When the System Is Refreshed The information is not sent.
+The information is not sent.